 As people of faith we affirmed that we live with respect in creation, that “we cherish and respect the diversity of life and celebrate the beauty of the Earth.
 For us as members of one family, love and caring are the basis of our relationships with one another and with nature.”
 (One Earth Community, 1992).

 For well over a decade, United Church people have been aware of the widespread and credible allegations that Canadian companies are linked to serious human rights abuses overseas.
 United Church partners call us to respond to the grave injustices faced—environmental degradation, extrajudicial killings, incarceration, militarization, and intimidation of community leaders opposed to government policy.
 The United Church, as a member of the Canadian Network for Corporate Accountability, was greatly encouraged by the Minister of International Trade’s announcement in January 2018 regarding the creation of a Canadian Ombudsperson for Responsible Business Enterprise, the first of its kind in the world.

-Call on Canada to continue to show global leadership and fulfill its promise.
+Call on Canada to show global leadership and fulfill its promise.